Parking Lot Safety

 In cases where this applies, the names and addresses of both parents should be listed on the registration form.
 The Christian Formation Office should have custodial information indicating to which parent the child should be released after class.
 Unless otherwise instructed, information commonly made available to parents of any student in attendance will be provided to both parents.

 At registration, parents/guardians are asked to provide an email address, home and work phone numbers, as well as any other phone number, which would be used in case of an accident or emergency.
 Should any of this information change during the year, please notify the Christian Formation Office.
-Parents are encouraged to provide email addresses at the time of registration for direct communication of non-emergency issues throughout the year.
+Email addresses are required at the time of registration for direct communication of non-emergency issues throughout the year.

-At the beginning of each Christian Formation session we will be holding emergency drills.
-The response to these drills will be as follows:
+At the beginning of each Christian Formation semester, we will be explaining our emergency procedures.
+The response for the emergency procedures will be as follows:

 Fire - All students will take their coats and proceed in an orderly fashion with their teachers to the nearest exit to the front parking lot.
 They will remain there until it is safe to return to the building.

-Tornado or Weather emergency - All students and their teachers will go to the caferteria.
+Tornado or Weather emergency - All students and their teachers will go to the cafeteria.
 They will sit on the floor until the danger has passed.

 Baptism: All students must receive the Sacrament of Baptism prior to receiving the Sacrament of Reconciliation, First Eucharist and/or Confirmation.
 If a child is seven or older and is not baptized – or – is delayed in the reception of Eucharist, please contact Bridget Klawitter at the Parish Office: 262-679-1773.

 First Eucharist: Preparation for First Eucharist occurs in the spring semester of second grade.
-An informational parent meeting is held in January – one parent is required to attend this important meeting.
+An informational parent meeting is held in mid-January – one parent is required to attend this important meeting.